-Mr Jullian joined the then Cyberjaya University College of Medical Sciences ("CUCMS") in 2015 to head its Corporate & Marketing Communications team before being appointed as the Bursar in February 2020.
+Mr Jullian John joined the Cyberjaya University College of Medical Sciences ("CUCMS") in 2015 to head its Corporate & Marketing Communications team before being appointed as the Bursar in February 2020.
 He has been part of the management team during the institution's transition to the University of Cyberjaya ("UoC").
+Jullian has broad responsibility that spans the University's support and strategic departments.
+He is also primarily responsible for driving operational results and achieving strategic alignment between the University and the larger Group.

-Mr Jullian holds a B.Eng (Communications & Electronics) from Northumbria University, UK and an MBA from Victoria University, Australia.
-He has over 15 years of corporate experience in the higher education, property development and manufacturing industries, having had stints in UCSI Group and YTL Group before joining UoC and Minda Global Berhad.
+Jullian holds a B.Eng (Communications & Electronics) from Northumbria University, UK and an MBA from Victoria University, Australia.
+He has over 17 years of corporate experience in the higher education, property development and manufacturing industries, having had stints in UCSI Group and YTL Group before joining UoC and Minda Global Berhad.

-MANAGEMENT'S PROFILE
+MANAGEMENTS' PROFILE